 (e) For nondegreed vocational/career and technical education instructors, up to a maximum of six years of management experience as defined in WAC 181-77-003 acquired after the instructor meets the minimum vocational/career and technical education certification requirements of three years (six thousand hours) established in WAC 181-77-041(1)(a)(i), regardless of when the initial certificate is issued and regardless of type of vocational/career and technical education certificate held.
 If a degree is obtained while employed in the state of Washington as a nondegreed vocational/career and technical education instructor, the eligible years of management experience pursuant to this subsection reported on Report S-275 prior to the awarding of the degree shall continue to be reported but shall not increase.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.

 . . .